the humorous scientist

 And when he finally makes it to his far-away place of research, he has to find out that many things are surprisingly different from the way he expected them to be.

 Nigel Barley’s funny writing

 The resulting book is hilarious.
-NB writes about his life in Africa in a fresh and trenchant way, and more often than not, he is honest enough to make a total fool of himself.
-In fact, his writing strongly reminded me of that of Peter Fleming: laughter all the way.
+Barley writes about his life in Africa in a fresh and trenchant way, and more often than not, he is honest enough to make a fool of himself.
+In fact, his style reminded me of that of Peter Fleming.

 not very close

 Unfortunately, Barley also inherited some of Fleming’s flaws: more often than not, he seems to keep a bird’s view on his topic, creating a sense of distance between himself and his environment.
 This didn’t make it less funny, but it made me feel a bit alienated from the story and its narrator.

 Barley’s feat of living in a Cameroonian village for two years isn’t bad.
 His storytelling is good, his writing style is better, and his observations are interesting.

 If you’re into anthropology or into Central Africa, or if you just want to read something hilarious, then this book is for you.

 Also read: David Livingstone, for more dispatches from a mud hut.